 OMB M-21-19, Section VI., states that the agency is responsible for ensuring it has met the requirements to achieve compliance with PIIA and the OIG is responsible for evaluating the agency to determine whether the agency is compliant with PIIA.
-To accomplish our objective, we completed the following procedures for FY 2021:
+To accomplish our objective, we completed the following procedures for FY 2022:

-- Reviewed all applicable laws, rules, and regulations pertaining to improper payments, as well as NARA guidance, policies, and procedures. - Obtained an understanding of NARA internal controls over improper payments and evaluated the design and operating effectiveness of relevant payments, reduction, and recapture controls. - Reviewed the payment integrity information section of the agency's FY 2021 AFR and accompanying material to assess the agency's compliance with PIIA and related OMB guidance. - Reviewed and analyzed the improper payments reporting details in NARA's Improper Payments Summary by Program and Improper Payment worksheet. - Agreed the FY 2021 SF-133 detail from the shared service provider to NARA's Improper Payments Summary by Program and Improper Payment worksheet for accuracy and completeness. - Evaluated agency efforts to prevent and reduce improper payments. - Reviewed information on https://paymentaccuracy.gov/ through the annual OMB payment accuracy data call.
-The information collected through the data calls and published on paymentaccuracy.gov is considered accompanying materials to the AFR. - Leveraged prior work in deciding the level of work to do for the PIIA compliance review. - Assessed the overall presentation of the IPs and UPs in the AFR for completeness as per Section II.4.5. of OMB A-136. - Concluded whether the agency met each of the six PIIA compliance requirements.
+- Reviewed all applicable laws, rules, regulations, and guides pertaining to improper payments, as well as NARA guidance, policies, and procedures. - Obtained an understanding of NARA internal controls over improper payments and evaluated the design and operating effectiveness of relevant payments, reduction, and recapture controls. - Reviewed the payment integrity information section of the agency's FY 2022 AFR and accompanying material to assess the agency's compliance with PIIA and related OMB guidance. - Reviewed and analyzed the improper payments reporting details in NARA's Improper Payments Summary by Program and Improper Payment worksheet. - Agreed the FY 2022 SF-133 detail from the shared service provider to NARA's Improper Payments Summary by Program and Improper Payment worksheet for accuracy and completeness. - Evaluated agency efforts to prevent and reduce improper payments. - Reviewed information on https://paymentaccuracy.gov/ through the annual OMB payment accuracy data call.
+The information collected through the data calls and published on paymentaccuracy.gov is considered accompanying materials to the AFR. - Leveraged prior work in deciding the level of work to do for the PIIA compliance review. - Assessed the overall presentation of the IPs and UPs in the AFR for completeness as per Section II.4.5. of OMB A-136. - Tested disbursements to ascertain fund availability at the time of contract award. - Concluded whether the agency met each of the six PIIA compliance requirements.